aws/aws-fpga/SDAccel/README.md

 * Source the Runtime Environment & Execute your Host Application
 ```
     $ sudo sh
-    # source /opt/Xilinx/SDx/2017.1.rte/setup.sh   # Other runtime env settings needed by the host app should be setup after this step
+    # source /opt/Xilinx/SDx/2017.1.rte.4ddr/setup.sh   # Use 2017.1.rte.1ddr or 2017.1.rte.4ddr_debug when using AWS_PLATFORM_1DDR or AWS_PLATFORM_4DDR_DEBUG.
+Other runtime env settings needed by the host app should be setup after this step
     # ./helloworld
 ```